ntjennings1/utils/README.md

 # Utils

-Utilities created for machines on the TC Network.
+Utilities created for machines on a network.

 ## Tools